GameWithPixels/pixels-js/packages/pixels-web-connect/DOC.md

 interferences or the distance between devices that may slow down communications.

-The above code might also never completes as wireless communications are by nature not reliable.
+The above code might also never complete as wireless communications are by nature unreliable.
 The Bluetooth protocol is designed to help with that but there are a number of things that may happen and for which failure is the only possible outcome.